Bootstrapping Globally Optimal Variational Calculus Solutions: Global Optimality in the Lie Group Setting

 \subsection{Application: Extraction of Salient Actions from a Video Sequence}

+An $M\times N$ black-and-white image consists of $M\cdot N$ pixels, each with fixed location and pixel intensity (grayscale) values.
+When there is color, instead of a scalar, each pixel has a vector of RGB (red, green, blue) values.
+A black-and-white video can be viewed as a curve in $\IR^{M\times N}$ parameterized by time, and an individual image in the video is a point in this space.
+Similarly, a color video can be thought of as a curve in $\IR^{M\times N \times 3}$.

 Given a video sequence, a problem of importance is activity recognition.
-For example, if a humanoid robot is charged with taking care of grandma, the robot should decode grandma's actions and gestures such as waiving, walking, and summoning.
-As such salient actions need to be extracted from video sequences and matched with stored representatives of such action classes in a database.
-A first step in comparing two video sequences $X_1(t)$ and $X_2(t)$ is to put them on a common timescale.
-For example, the duration of waving in one video may be quite different than in another, and the relative amount of dwell time at different parts of the wave might be different.
-To compare them they need to be put on a common timescale.
+For example, if a humanoid robot is charged with taking care of grandma, the robot should decode grandma's actions and gestures such as waving, walking, and summoning.
+As such, salient actions need to be extracted from video sequences and matched with stored representatives of such action classes in a database.
+A first step in comparing two video sequences $X_1(\tau)$ and $X_2(\tau)$ for $\tau \in [0,1]$ is to put the salient actions on a common timescale.
+Suppose that each video illustrates a human hand waving from left to right and back.
+One person may wave faster at the beginning and slower at the end, and the other person may wave slower at the beginning and faster at the end.
+This means that computing a quantity such as $\int_{0}^{1} \|X_1(\tau) - X_2(\tau)\|^2 d\tau$ to measure the differences between the videos will give a large value, and miss the fact that both videos describe essentially the same waving simply because they are out of sync.
+A way to reconcile the differences in the trajectories described by the videos is to assign a different timescale for one relative to the other.
 This is one of the goals of dynamic time warping.
 The literature on this topic is immense, and some well known articles include \cite{DTW1,DTW2,DTW3}.